Skip to main content

 When farms change hands, its a time of vulnerability for the land, and everyone that has a relationship to it.
 We are so glad Renee Kennedy reached out to us to start a conversation which helped her have the ability and confidence to secure valuable tenants to farm her 110 acres as well as to reduce her property tax burden of owning farmland.
 We never know who might get connected in this work, and in this case one of the family farm members involved is Cara Smith, current president of of the American Junior Simmental Association!
 We feel fortunate too, to have been able to meet and interact with the folks involved.
 Read the full story here.

-Award Winning Yadkin River Valley Corn, Soybean, and Barley Producer Kevin Mathews Connects with NC FarmLink.
+Award-Winning Yadkin River Valley Corn, Soybean, and Barley Producer Kevin Mathews Connects with NC FarmLink.

 Mathews FamilyWe are proud to have briefly crossed virtual paths with Kevin Mathews of Mathews Family Farms in the Yadkin River Valley in our mission to connect farmers with landowners.
 Mathews Family Farms recently picked up approximately 13.5 acres of bottomland and 16.5 acres of upland to lease in Forsyth County through a connection with NC FarmLink to an absentee landowner who was looking for someone to farm her land.
 A lifelong 4th generation farmer, Kevin and his wife Cindy will grow corn, soybeans, and barley on the cropland, adding it to about 6,000 acres of land that they lease and own in the Yadkin River Valley.
 Read the rest of the article here.